 If you’ve just been diagnosed with hepatitis B after a routine blood test or following a blood donation, you may be feeling overwhelmed with information about this complicated infection and references to acute or chronic hepatitis B.

 Here is an explanation of these two terms and what happens when you’re first infected with the hepatitis B virus (HBV).
-Hepatitis B is transmitted through blood and body fluids.
-It can be spread during unprotected sex, unsafe medical procedures, exposure to blood that enters your body through a cut, or by sharing personal items such as body jewelry or toothbrushes.
+Hepatitis B is transmitted through blood and sexual fluids.
+It can be spread during unprotected sex, unsafe medical procedures, exposure to blood that enters your body through a cut, or by sharing personal items such as razors, body jewelry or toothbrushes.
 Most commonly it is spread during childbirth when the mother is infected.

 To determine if you have an acute or chronic infection, you must be tested for hepatitis B over a six-month period.
 The specific test that indicates if you are infected is the hepatitis B surface antigen (HBsAg) test.
-This antigen covers the surface of the virus and usually there are lots of HBsAg in your blood when you’re infected.
+This antigen covers the surface of the virus and there are usually lots of HBsAg in your blood when you’re infected.
 If you test positive for HBsAg for longer than six months, it means you have a chronic hepatitis B infection.